 top of page

-Here at New Stage Productions we ensure that your childs safety and happiness is our number one
+Here at Creative Stageworks we ensure that your child’s safety and happiness is our number one priority.

 Policy Aims

-The aim of the New Stage Productions Child Protection Policy is to promote good practice in:
+The aim of the Creative Stageworks Child Protection Policy is to promote good practice in:

-• Providing children and young people with appropriate safety and protection whilst in the care of New
+• Providing children and young people with appropriate safety and protection whilst in the care of Creative Stageworks.

 • The welfare of children is vital and that safety and welfare come first in all instances.

-The New Stage Productions team has a duty of care to safeguard all children involved in our productions
+The Creative Stageworks team has a duty of care to safeguard all children involved in our productions from harm.

 Promoting Good Practice

-The New Stage Productions team will encourage the following:
+The Creative Stageworks team will encourage the following:

 • Treating all young people/disabled and adults equally, and with respect and dignity